StatCan/R-dashboards/README.md

 > **⚠ This service may change**
 > Helping you publish your visualizations is a core part of our service, and we
 > will keep doing that.
-However, the means of submitting/updating Shiny project
+However, the means of submitting/updating Shiny projects
 > – and the URLs they get published to – are likely to change as we improve this
 > service.